 Your performance scores are suddenly dropping.
-If you had a history of receiving excellent performance assessments before engaging in a protected conduct and then started receiving negative ratings or warnings shortly after, this might also be used to allege retaliation on your employer's side.
+If you had a history of receiving excellent performance assessments before engaging in protected conduct and receiving negative ratings or warnings shortly after, this might also be used to allege retaliation on your employer's side.

 Remember that retaliation is never justifiable.
-It is considered discrimination or retaliation when your company, HR, or management makes employment decisions based on your protected activity.
+Discrimination or retaliation is considered when your company, HR, or management makes employment decisions based on your protected activity.

-You'd also be able to tell if you're doing well on occasion.
+You could also tell if you're doing well on occasion.
 After all, if you've never compromised on the quality of your job (and you're performing admirably with the majority of your high-rated coworkers), it could be a sign that you're being singled out at work.

 For example, if you are fired for being 15 minutes late immediately after engaging in a protected action, and the employee has never caused you or anybody else any trouble in the past for being late, this could indicate that your employer is acting retaliatorily.

-Because an employer wishing to retaliate against an employee would look for any justification to fire that individual, this type of proof is well worth digging out, as it is usually found.
+Because an employer wishing to retaliate against an employee would look for any justification to fire that individual, this proof is well worth digging out, as it is usually found.

 As previously said, establishing retaliation requires a careful review of the timing of events as well as the collecting of corroborating evidence to back up your claim.

-Contact an Los Angeles Employment Lawyer to help you arrange your thoughts, evidence, and develop a cohesive stance.
+Contact a Los Angeles Employment Lawyer to help you arrange your thoughts and evidence and develop a cohesive stance.
 Attorneys that have handled Labor Law Claims before are familiar with the law and can debate, gather evidence, and negotiate on your behalf with your employer and the agencies.

 Filing Whistleblower Claims For Private Employees

 If you are a private employee, you have various options for filing a lawsuit.
-Depending on the type of claim you're filing, the procedure will differ.
+The procedure will differ depending on the type of claim you're filing.

 You have two (2) years to file a wrongful discharge claim or a general whistleblower protection lawsuit.
 After that, you can submit the claim at the appropriate court, but hiring a lawyer to assist you is recommended.
-Employees cannot suffer reprisal under state whistleblower laws if they refuse to participate in illegal actions or disclose that their employer violates state or federal law.
-Furthermore, employers are unable to enact regulations prohibiting employees from releasing such information.
+Under state whistleblower laws, employees cannot suffer reprisal if they refuse to participate in illegal actions or disclose that their employer violates state or federal law.
+Furthermore, employers cannot enact regulations prohibiting employees from releasing such information.

 Whistleblower policies are also applicable to future employment.
 Therefore, you will not be retaliated against by your current or future employers if you exercise your rights.

-Within one year, you must submit a workers' compensation complaint with the California Division of Workers' Compensation (DWC).
+You must submit a workers' compensation complaint within one year with the California Division of Workers' Compensation (DWC).